RareSkills/cairo-tutorial/content/cairo-type-casting.md

 ### `Into` Trait: Infallible type casting

 The `Into` trait is used for conversions that are guaranteed to succeed.
 These are "*safe*" conversions where the target type can always represent any value from the source type.
+This trait is automatically available in every Cairo program without needing an import statement.

 Here's an example showing conversions from a smaller to larger integer types, and from integers to Cairo's native `felt252` type: